frc3512/Robot-2023/README.md

 This years robot's unique features include:

 - Swerve drive with SDS MK4 L2 modules using CANCoders and NEOs
+- New vision camera system for use with AprilTags

 ## Goals of the year
 |Status|Goal|Additional Description|